 A push for keeping the legal notes on the legislative website, led by Rep. Tom Woods, D-Bozeman, failed on a 44-56 margin Feb.
 5. All House Republicans voted against legal note publication except Neil Duram, R-Eureka, and Forrest Mandeville, R-Columbus.

-Eric Dietrich a journalist and data designer and the founder of the Long Streets economic reporting project.
+Eric Dietrich is a journalist and data designer and the founder of the Long Streets economic reporting project.
 He has worked for the Great Falls Tribune, Bozeman Daily Chronicle, and Solutions Journalism Network.
-Contact Eric at email@example.com and follow him on Twitter.
+Contact Eric at firstname.lastname@example.org and follow him on Twitter.